▪️ Server settings

 OPTION agent_query_timeout=XXX clause.

-Integer, specifies how many times manticore will try to connect and query remote agents in distributed index before reporting fatal query error.
+Integer, specifies how many times manticore will try to connect and query remote agents through a distributed table before reporting a fatal query error.
 Default is 0 (i.e. no retries).
 This value may be also specified on per-query basis using

 OPTION retry_count=XXX clause.
 If the per-query option exists, it will override the one specified in config.

-Note, that if you use agent mirrors in definition of your distributed index, then before each connect attempt the server will select a different mirror, according to the selected ha_strategy.
+Note, that if you use agent mirrors in definition of your distributed table, then before each connect attempt the server will select a different mirror, according to the selected ha_strategy.
 In this case

 agent_retry_count will be aggregated for all mirrors in a set.